-There is no limit to the number of items you can request on interlibrary loan.
-However, if you are requesting books or other returnable items, please order only those items that you will be able to use in a 2-3 week period.
-Books requested at the same time will arrive at about the same time.
-Space out your requests and avoid the frustration of overwhelming amounts of material retrieved on interlibrary loan.
+There is no limit to the number of items you can request through interlibrary loan.
+However, most libraries only lend books for 2-3 weeks.
+Books requested at the same time will arrive at approximately the same time.
+It may be helpful to space out your requests to allow ample time to use the item.

-There is no charge for books or photocopies of journal articles available from any Florida library.
-A fee may be assessed when material is only available at out-of-state libraries that charge for interlibrary loan service.
-Florida Tech students are asked to pay the amount that the lender charges, usually $15-$20 dollars.
+There is no charge for books or scanned journal articles from any Florida library.
+Rarely, a fee may be assessed if the material is only available at an out-of-state library that charges for interlibrary loan service.

-You may always set a maximum acceptable cost on all interlibrary loan transactions.
-If you indicate on the ILL request form that you only want items that are available at no charge, and your material is available only at a library that charges interlibrary loan fees, you will be contacted to decide whether to proceed.
+There is a field on the request form to set a maximum acceptable cost on all interlibrary loan transactions.
+If you indicate on the request form that you only want items that are available at no charge, you will be contacted to decide whether to proceed if the lender requires a fee.
 No charges are made for interlibrary loan services without your prior authorization.

-Overdue fines for interlibrary loan books build at $.25 per day, per book, increasing to $1.00 per day, per book for any item which is more than 10 days late.
+Fines for overdue interlibrary loan books accrue at $.25 per day, per book, increasing to $1.00 per day, per book, for any item more than 10 days late.

-You will be contacted at your Florida Tech email address when your items are available..
+You will be contacted at your Florida Tech email address when your items are available.
 You can track the progress of your requests in your interlibrary loan account.
-If you have any other questions about the status of your request contact Tori Smith in the Interlibrary Loan Office, at 321-674-7539, or by email at email@example.com.
+If you have any other questions about the status of your request, email firstname.lastname@example.org.

 For this library service, distance learners are defined as those taking classes or employed through Florida Tech and residing outside of Brevard County, Florida.

-Articles not available electronically but available in print journals in the library are made available to distance learners via Document Delivery.
-Please request these articles via our interlibrary loan service and select your appropriate status in order to be eligible for Document Delivery.
-You will be notified by email when your scanned article is available in your interlibrary loan account.
+Yes.
+Articles will be made available to you electronically via Document Delivery.
+When you request an article via your interlibrary loan account, be sure to indicate your status as a Distance Learner.
+You will be notified by email when the article is available in your interlibrary loan account.

-Items sent to you will be checked out for a period of 30 days, including the transit time both ways.
+Items sent to you via mail will be checked out to you for a period of 30 days, including the transit time both ways.

-You may submit an interlibrary loan request for articles that are not available in the Evans Library’s print or electronic collections.
-Articles will be delivered electronically via the interlibrary loan service.
+Yes.
+You may submit interlibrary loan requests for any article that is not available electronically through the Library’s website.
+Articles will be delivered directly to your interlibrary loan account.